Manuel Machado (football manager): First Nacional spell, Académica and Braga

+Nacional and Guimarães returns

-Machado rejoined Nacional for 2008–09, bettering the club's best-ever finish as fourth.
+Machado rejoined Nacional for 2008–09, equalling the club's best-ever finish as fourth.
 However, on 13 December 2009, he announced he would leave the benches for a period, after surgery-related complications; he was replaced by assistant Predrag Jokanović, and eventually left his post at the end of the campaign, replaced by precisely the Serbian.

 On 2 June 2010, Machado returned to Vitória Guimarães, taking the Minho team to the final of the Taça de Portugal in his first season.
 On 26 August 2011, he left the Estádio D. Afonso Henriques after Europa League elimination at the hands of Atlético Madrid (6–0 on aggregate, 4–0 home loss in the second game).

+On 17 January 2012, Machado signed for the only foreign job of his entire career, at Aris Thessaloniki F.C. of Super League Greece.
+He signed for the 10th-placed club for the rest of the season.

 Machado signed with Nacional for a third spell on 13 October 2012, replacing the fired Pedro Caixinha.
 A contract termination by mutual consent was reached on 28 December 2016, as the team ranked third-bottom in the league and tied for points with the first side inside the relegation zone, having also been ousted from the Portuguese Cup.
 He was also relieved of his duties at F.C.
 Arouca on 21 March 2017, becoming the first manager to be fired by two teams in the season, as both eventually dropped down a tier.

+Later career

 On 27 May 2017, Machado signed a one-year contract with former club Moreirense.
 On 29 October, as they were placed second from the bottom in the top division, he was dismissed.

 In April 2020, Machado was named as manager of local third tier club Berço SC for the upcoming season.
 Eleven months later, he activated a clause allowing him to move freely to a top-flight club, and returned to relegation-threatened Nacional.